rus0000/jsinheritance/README.md

   * a constructor
   * a name space
   * a closure to capture context
-  * ... and hundreds of other applications
+  * ... and hundreds of other usages

 ### Advanced part
 #### Functions